Thinking in Public

 And to this day, I’m mad about it.

-It’s everything I’d been trying to articulate, captured in two perfect words.
+It is everything I had been trying to articulate for a long time, captured in two perfect words.
 And I didn’t come up with it.
 Worse: a massive corporate consultancy did, and banked on it.

-Because in the context of personal branding (especially thinking in public) better questions are everything.
-You don’t need absolute certainty (and perhaps the ego coming with such certainty).
+Because in the context of personal branding (especially thinking in public) better questions are the perfect starting point.
+You do not need absolute certainty (and perhaps the ego coming with such certainty).

-You can start with questions that help others either see what they hadn’t noticed before, or put into words something they’ve been feeling too.
+You can start with questions that help others either see what they had not noticed before, or put into words something they have been feeling too.

-You’re shaping your thoughts.
+You are shaping your thoughts.
 And giving others an opportunity to shape theirs.
-That’s where thought kinship begins.
+That is where thought kinship begins.

-But there’s another barrier that keeps smart people from sharing anything at all.
+But there is another barrier that keeps smart people from sharing anything at all.
 I call it the Humble Veteran Syndrome.

-You wouldn’t believe how many deeply experienced professionals I’ve met who stay silent because they are experienced.
-The more you know about a field, the more you’re aware of everything you don’t know.
+You would not believe how many deeply experienced professionals I have met who stay silent because they are experienced.
+The more you know about a field, the more you are aware of everything you don’t know.
 You see complexity.
-You see edge cases.
+You see the gray.

 I believe the fastest way to spot true expertise is when someone starts answering your question by “it depends”.